dexnode-network/dexnode-core/README.md

 more update will come shortly ...

-repo rebuild as nodejs module stay tune !
+repo rebuild as nodejs module

+im only a one man army so stay tune !

+any help is welcome ! (front-end)

-you can visit our telegram group or website for more info
+you can visit our website for more info !